canonical/docker-registry-charm/README.md

 ### Delete by digest

-The recommended way to delete images from the reigstry is to use the `rmi` action.
+The recommended way to delete images from the registry is to use the `rmi` action.
 If necessary, this charm can be configured to [allow deletion][storage-delete] of blobs and manifests by digest by setting the `storage-delete` config option to `true`: